siddhitripathi25/CodeGraphContext/docs/docs/index.md

 -   **Relationship Analysis:** Query for callers, callees, class hierarchies, call chains and more.
 -   **Live Updates:** Watches local files for changes and automatically updates the graph.
 -   **Interactive Setup:** A user-friendly command-line wizard for easy setup.
+-   **File Exclusion:** Supports `.cgcignore` files to exclude specific files and directories from indexing.

 ## Used By